geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 ##### **Chenyu** [[00:04:15](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=255)]
 Yeah, so you're something real, first real reduce, something like that?
-Yeah, so...
+Yeah, so..
 You use shape to be different to know which one is reduced and stuff.

 ##### **Geohot** [[00:04:29](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=269)]
 Yeah, that's potentially one way to do it.